 Students are required to have a basic set of software on their laptops in order to fully take advantage of technology provided by NYU Law.

-- Antivirus software (e.g. Symantec Endpoint Protection, provided free by NYU) with a current subscription and up-to-date virus definitions.
+- Antivirus software (e.g. Malwarebytes, provided free by NYU) with a current subscription and up-to-date definitions.

 More information about ensuring your security on the 'nyu' network as well as instructions for setting up anti-virus can be found here.

 - Office productivity software (e.g. Microsoft Office, Apple Pages, or LibreOffice)

 Microsoft currently offers Office 365 free to all currently enrolled university students.

 - PDF reading software (e.g. Adobe Reader, Apple Preview)

 Adobe Acrobat Professional is available on all Law School public lab computers.